Master of Science in Dietetics admissions

 Admission General Information

 - The deadline to apply each year is April 1 for the program that starts in the fall semester of that year.
-Please note that no special consideration is given to applicants that apply before the application due date.
+Please note that no special consideration is given to applicants before the application due date.
 Application review will begin after April 1 for all applications received.
-The application will open in January 2023.
+The application will open in January each year.

 - Please note: If you are sending electronic transcripts, please wait until close to the April 1 deadline to request them, as many schools only allow transcripts to be viewable for 30 days.

-The application period will open in January 2023.
-Please note that Covid-19 vaccination is required for acceptance into the MS-CPD and accepted students will need to provide proof of vaccination.
+The application period is now open.
+Please note that COVID-19 vaccination is required for acceptance into the MS-CPD and accepted students will need to provide proof of vaccination.

 Visit the Master of Science in Dietetics program for more information.